BradleyChatha/jcli/README.md

 a bash completion script.
 Further instructions completely depend on how your system is set up.

 For example, systems with bash_completion.d can run a command similar to (at least, I think) `myTool __jcli:bash_complete_script > /etc/bash_completion.d/myTool` to automatically enable it completion.
+You can [see an example](https://bradley.chatha.dev/BlogPost/JcliNews/4-v0-9-0-release-changelog-jcli-dlang-library#bash-completion) over on my blog.

 Another example could be `eval "$(myTool __jcli:bash_complete_script)"`, which will enable completion for the current shell session.